vidjil/vidjil/doc/user.md

 ## Warnings view

-The warning views (bew in release 2023.03) lists global and clonotype warnings.
+The warning views (new in release 2023.03) lists global and clonotype warnings.
 Clonotype with a specific warning can be selected (🔍), either from the current sample or from all samples.